Friday, December 25, 2020

 Art by Henry Flint

 I suppose the thematic weight of the story is about Dredd, who is genuinely all about upholding justice and protecting the citizens, versus Smiley, who seems to be more concerned with holding onto power and only protecting citizens in order for him/the Department to have a body of people to have power over.
-So where Dredd is a character concerned with writing instant wrongs, NOW, Smiley is all about the long term and the bigger picture, prepared to sacrifice a large number if he believes it will secure a better future for a fractionally larger number.
+So where Dredd is a character concerned with writing instant wrongs, now, Smiley is all about the long term and the bigger picture, prepared to sacrifice a large number if he believes it will secure a better future for a fractionally larger number.
 And he does like to go on about Dredd being a tool rather than a big thinker, which rubs both him and us up the wrong way; double fun to see him get his comeuppance at the end!

 So what about that line where Smiley says, ‘we’re fascists’?
 I’m not convinced he’s using the word correctly.
 Dispassionate authoritarians, sure, but fascists?
-Of course, it’s one of those words that has developed a meaning over time that has evolved from its roots in 9120s Italy, and it’s not really the place to debate semantics in the pages of an action thriller.
+Of course, it’s one of those words that has developed ameaning over time that has evolved from its roots in 1920s Italy, and it’s not really the place to debate semantics in the pages of an action thriller.
 The point being made is that Smiley thinks his actions are obviously for the good, at least, if you buy into the idea of Justice Dept as a force for good.
 Arguably, he’s even right.
 But inarguably, he’s the bad guy in a story who obviously thinks he’s doing something dodgy otherwise why hide from the Chief Judge?
 Why not assume she’d actively encourage his decisions?
 I wish Williams had given a bit more room to explore that, because there’s an undercurrent of this specific story that is all about Smiley thinking he’s better than Chief Judge Hershey, and also Dredd thinking HE’s better than Hershey, too – as he refuses to clue her on on what he’s up to.
 Hershey really does get shafted in this story, and it’s not a coincidence; Williams is leaning into it in the same way he had been throughout Titan/Enceladus.

 So yes, while the political questions underlying the story are ignored, what Williams (and indeed Henry Flint) does real well is the character interplay.
 There’s Smiley himself, who loves lording it over everybody, but more so there’s stone-cold Dredd, who refuses to share much with even his trusted teammates: Giant, Maitland, Gerhard, Sam and Dirty Frank.
 And this irritates them all.
 In an epilogue of sorts, Pets, poor Giant is left marvelling at just how much Dredd does not care about other people’s feelings, or even pay any mind to what those feelings might be, or how they could influence a plan’s chances of success.